-Likewise, Dutch food safety laws are a tapestry of acts of parliament, local regulations, ministerial orders, and regulations by semipublic trade organisations.
+Likewise, Dutch food safety laws are a tapestry of Acts of parliament, local regulations, ministerial orders, and regulations by semi-public trade organisations.
 The basis is the Commodities Act, which acts as a framework law, under which a variety of decrees and regulations have been issued that relate to the production and preparation of food, labelling, testing, hygiene, trading and selling to consumers.
+However, for meat and poultry, the Animals Act sets the main framework on food safety requirements.